axelputra14/Applaunch/README.md

 - Finish the frontend.
   - Dir input can either type manually or use button to select, then copy the file path.
-  - Images try to use relative path from assets to eliminate need of extra http-server.
-  - Each image has button selector, same to copy the file name but defaulted to each folder that's static.
+  - Each image has button selector, same to copy the file name but defaulted to each folder
-- Figuring out the host for images.
+  - Images try to use relative path from assets to eliminate need of extra http-server. that's static.
 - Date when edited has Unix postfixes.
 - Convert the backend from Node to Rust (low priority).
+Or link with Adonis?
+Might be too complicated.

 ## Why this tech stack?